 But is it really as good as it sounds?
 Let’s see ourselves:

 - If you’re looking to build a WordPress website, DreamHost just might be the way to go.
 The provider is highly WordPress-focused with offers such as 1-click WordPress installation and WordPress-based web builder.
 You also can install any CMS you wish to, but WordPress gets the most of DreamHost’s attention.

 - Additionally, the provider offers you its native customer management panel, which is very easy to navigate and use.
 You can rest assured that you will have no troubles managing your site regardless if you’re a beginner or a pro.

-- When it comes to security measures, DreamHost makes sure to supply you with many security tools.
+- When it comes to security measures, DreamHost makes sure to supply you with a wide range of security tools.
 The provider includes domain privacy, Web Application Firewall, and automated backups to help you defend against the most common threats.